jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Convolutions.md

 $$
 \widehat{f * g}(n) = \widehat{\lim_{ k \to \infty } f_{k} * g_{k}(n)} = \lim_{ k \to \infty } \widehat{f_{k} * g_{k}}(n) = \lim_{ k \to \infty } \hat{f_{k}}(n) \hat{g}_{k}(n)
 $$
-and the limit of the Fourier coefficients is the Fourier coefficient of the limit because the Fourier coefficient is integral based.
+and the limit of the Fourier coefficients is the Fourier coefficient of the limit because the Fourier coefficient is integral based and so is the convergence.
+(This last fact is useful enough it should probably be a lemma).